 Engineers will learn how to understand budgeting and financial analysis in order to make good decisions as they plan and manage projects and people.

-Having a graduate level education in Engineering Management and Leadership can help engineers stand out ahead of other applicants in a competitive, in-demand industry.
+Another trend is the increasing value of a graduate level education.
+Advanced degrees like a master's in engineering management and leadership can help engineers stand out ahead of other applicants in a competitive, increasingly global industry of remote technical workers.
 Engineering professionals who are already working in the industry can also benefit from a master’s degree to acquire manager and director positions and increase their earning potential.

 According to Glassdoor, the average base pay for engineers is $80,000 per year.
 A master’s degree can increase an individual’s earning potential by ~50%.
-Engineering managers can make up to $122,200 per year, depending on their technical specialization, industry, and company.
+Engineering managers can make upwards of $122,200+ per year, depending on their technical specialization, industry, and company.

 Earnings by Engineering Manager